Against the Odds: A Netball Champion’s Journey with Scoliosis | The Scoliosis & Spine Clinic

 • Surgical: Posterior spinal fusion, segmental instrumentation, structured return‑to‑sport protocols

-Many young athletes safely return to full participation after appropriate rehabilitation and medical guidance.
+Yes — many young athletes safely return to full participation after rehabilitation.
+See our sports recovery article.

-No. Surgery is considered only when curves are significant or begin to affect function, comfort, or long‑term spinal health.
+No. Surgery is considered only when curves are significant or progressive.
+Learn more in our AIS surgical section.

-With proper conditioning, technique, and medical clearance, many patients with scoliosis return to netball and other sports confidently.
-Always discuss individual readiness with your treating doctor.
+With proper conditioning and medical clearance, many patients return confidently.

 Leave a Comment